neo-chem-synth-wave/literature/literature/1977/19770909_gelernter_h_l_et_al.md

 # Citation
 ```
 @article {19770909_gelernter_h_l_et_al,
-  author       = { H.L.
-Gelernter and A.F.
-Sanders and D.L.
-Larsen and K.K.
-Agarwal and R.H.
-Boivie and G.A.
-Spritzer and J.E.
-Searleman },
+  author       = { H. L. Gelernter and A. F. Sanders and D. L. Larsen and K. K. Agarwal and R. H. Boivie and G. A. Spritzer and J. E. Searleman },
   title        = { Empirical Explorations of SYNCHEM },
   journal      = { Science },
   year         = { 1977 },